davidomanovic/simulations-website/README.md

 # simulations-website
-Website made with JS to showcase particle simulations in an interactive way.
+Website made with JS to showcase physics simulations in an interactive way for learning purposes.